zaleshaiker/cs185-project/README.md

 [Link](https://zaleshaiker.github.io/cs185-project/) to the website

 ---
+## Test locally
-To test locally, make sure you you have http-server installed from npm
+Make sure you you have http-server installed from npm
 ```
 npm install -g http-server
 ```